idibau/ifc2citygml/README.md

 docker run --rm -v .:/data -w /data ifc2gml input.ifc output.gml
 ```

 The tool is executed by running main.py.
-It expect the following parameters:
+It expects the following parameters:

 1. Path to the input IFC file
 2. Path to the output GML file

 The tool uses a [default configuration](config.yml).
 To use your own, you can map a specific file from your host machine
-to the
+to the docker container.
-exact location where the tool expects its configuration.

 ```console
 docker run --rm -v .:/data -v ./my_local_config.yml:/workspace/config.yml -w /data ifc2gml input.ifc output.gml